ITSLeeds/TDS/practicals/2-software.md

 Exercises

 1. What is the class of the data in `od_data`?
-2. Subset (filter) the data to only include OD pairs in which people walk
+2. Subset (filter) the data to only include OD pairs in which at least one person (`> 0`) person walks (bonus: on what % of the OD pairs does at least 1 person walk?)
 3. Calculate the percentage who cycle in each OD pair in which at least 1 person cycles
 4. Is there a positive relationship between walking and cycling in the